7 Things You Need To Know

 But that may not be the best bit.

-You can also opt-in to their useful Borderless account (review), where you can get a MasterCard debit card (great for traveling and online payments), bank details in major currencies (USD, CAD, GBP, EUR, AUD, NZD), and the ability to pay and get paid like a local in supported areas.
+You can also opt-in to their useful Multi Currency Account (review), where you can get a MasterCard debit card (great for traveling and online payments), bank details in major currencies (USD, CAD, GBP, EUR, AUD, NZD), and the ability to pay and get paid like a local in supported areas.

 Wise also have an App which can be used for payments to others.
 This makes them a viable alternative to Cash App especially if you are dealing with multiple currencies or need to pay anyone overseas (apart from the UK).